KDE/digikam-doc/import_tools/scanner_import.rst

     The Advanced Options View from Scanner Import Dialog

-The **Scanner specific options** contains more detailed options of the backends.
-The tool does not have any special handling for these options.
+The **Scanner Specific Options** tab contains all of the scanner specific options.
+The options listed here depend on the SANE parameters supported by your driver.
+The scanner import dialog should be able to display most of the parameter types that SANE provides.

 .. figure:: images/scanner_specific_options.webp
     :alt: